tarwn/lessthandot-hugo/blogs/content/posts/2010-08-10-creating-a-conceptual-data-model.md

   <a href="http://www.flickr.com/photos/mcnutcase/2229434187/"><img src="http://tiernok.com/LTDBlog/conceptual/catbasket.jpg" alt="Turn the problem sideways" title="Turn the problem sideways" /></a><br />Turn the problem sideways<br />Cat in Basket on <a href="http://www.flickr.com/photos/mcnutcase/2229434187/" title="See original on Flickr">Flickr</a>
 </div>

-This last step incorporates the &#8220;Analysis&#8221; phase that I mentioned above.
+This last step incorporates the “Analysis” phase that I mentioned above.
 This is where we look at all of the potential attributes we have collected (you kept a list to make the logical phase easier, right?) and consider them from multiple different directions.

 As we look through our list of entities and potential attributes, we want to question them on the dimensions of time, availability, location/person, and categorization:

   * Do we need to track the value as it changes over time?
   * Do we need to provide a mechanism to enter future values?
-  * Do these values get deleted, flagged as inactive, or &#8230;?
+  * Do these values get deleted, flagged as inactive, or …?
   * Do different variations of the value exist based on Location?
 Language?
 Currency?
 Person viewing the data?
   * Can entities be re-categorized (ie, relationships changed)?
   * Can relationships/categorizations be duplicated?
 Many-to-Many?
 Time sensitive?